Do I need to Avoid Dairy After Prostate Cancer?

 Should men with prostate cancer avoid dairy?

 No, you don’t have to.
-Current evidence does not suggest that dairy foods are a major driver of prostate cancer outcomes.
+Current evidence does not support broad avoidance of dairy foods after a prostate cancer diagnosis.

-If you choose to include dairy, moderate amounts can fit comfortably within an overall healthy dietary pattern.
+If you enjoy dairy foods, moderate amounts can fit within a healthy dietary pattern.

 Does drinking milk increase prostate cancer risk?